0

 Can I run a 12-inch rear wheel on an M6?

-Yes, the F13 M6 rear arch can support a 21x12 rear wheel when offset, tire size, ride height, and fender clearance are engineered correctly.
+Yes, the F13 M6 rear arch can support a 21x12 rear wheel when offset, tyre size, ride height, and fender clearance are engineered correctly.
 This is an aggressive stance setup, not the default daily recommendation.

 Should I choose 20-inch or 21-inch wheels?